renanboni/trranalytics/README.md

 ## Optional fields and nullability

-Optional (non-required) fields are represented internally as nullable backing vars, even if the schema type itself is non-null.
-This allows the builder pattern to represent "not set".
+Optional (non-required) fields are represented as nullable constructor parameters with default values of `null`.
+Even if the schema type itself is non-null, optional fields become nullable in the generated Kotlin code.

-Fields are only emitted into JSON if set.
+Fields are only emitted into JSON if they are not `null`.

 ------------------------------------------------------------------------